-- Communications with other employees, individual students, parent(s)/legal guardian(s), and other members of the school community must always be professional in content and tone. - An employee shall intervene to stop disrespectful, defamatory, discriminating, harassing, intimidating, bullying, vulgar and/or obscene behavior. - Confidential or private information about students, employees, parent(s)/legal guardian(s), or other members of the school community shall not be disclosed by employees. - Only social media sites approved by the District shall be used by employees.
+- Communications with other employees, individual students, parents, and other members of the school community must always be professional in content and tone. - An employee shall intervene to stop disrespectful, defamatory, discriminating, harassing, intimidating, bullying, vulgar and/or obscene behavior. - Confidential or private information about students, employees, parents, or other members of the school community shall not be disclosed by employees. - Only social media sites approved by the District shall be used by employees.
 Sites are approved based on their educational content.
 All social media communications using the District's EIS may be monitored by the District. - Communications with students shall be academic in nature and relate to school topics.
-Employees shall avoid discussion of personal topics with students. - Employees shall ensure that their profile and related social media site are professional and consistent with how they wish to present themselves to other employees, parent(s)/legal guardian(s), and students and should not reflect negitively on the employee or the District.
-An employee's profile shall also be consistent with the mission of the District. - Communications (e.g., blogs and wiki posts) shall be well written using Standard English.
+Employees shall avoid discussion of personal topics with students. - Employees shall ensure that their profile and related social media site are professional and consistent with how they wish to present themselves to other employees, parents, and students.
+An employee's profile shall also be consistent with the mission of the District.

+- Communications (e.g., blogs and wiki posts) shall be well written using Standard English.
 Writing conventions shall be followed, including proper grammar, capitalization, and punctuation. - An employee shall use his or her real name and always be identifiable as an employee of the District. - An employee shall acknowledge his or her mistakes, correct errors quickly, confirm receipt of updated or revised posts, and respond promptly to concerns about misinformation. - The District's proprietary content and information (e.g., District assessments, curriculum, etc.) shall not be shared.
 Employees shall comply with copyright laws when using the creative works of others. - Employees shall limit exposure of advertising to students and families. - Employees shall follow the law, Board policies, and District regulations.
-Read and follow the "Terms of Service" of providers and, for teachers, ensure that students do the same.

-- Employees shall stay informed and cautious about the emergence of new problems in the use of social media. - Questionable conduct, contact, or content shall be reported by employees to a school site administrator.
+Read and follow the "Terms of Use" of service providers and, for teachers, ensure that students do the same. - Employees shall stay informed and cautious about the emergence of new problems in the use of social media. - Questionable conduct, contact, or content shall be reported by employees to a school site administrator.